BinodGaihre/final_project_ABS/README.md

         - **Mean Absolute Error (MAE)**: 8.31 days (Delivery Day Window)
         - **R² Score**: 0.6330

-## Limitaions and Future Improvements
+## Limitations and Future Improvements

 - Only 13 weeks of data.
 The model may better predict with more data, reducing the mean absolute error.
 - Unaccounted features within the dataset could cause potential issues in predictions.
 Incorporating them would yield better results.